-This text is full of the primary sources you would need to teach a survey course on literary and critical theories.
+This text contains the primary sources you need to teach a survey course on literary and critical theories.
 The readings are arranged chronologically, which I love because I am completely fascinated by the evolution of thought.
-The editors include a 1-2 page introduction to each thinker that contextualize their ideas and highlights important concepts.
-Two of my professors assigned this text when I was an undergrad: the first was for a literary criticism course and the second was contemporary critical theory.
-Reading the primary sources, the actual words of each thinker, is probably why I fell in love with theory the way I did.
-It includes poets, philosophers, psychoanalysts, novelists, playwrights, linguists, existentialists, and everyone in between.
-You can buy the text outright for a rather ridiculous price on Amazon; keep in mind it’s almost $100 more from the publisher.
-English majors are not used to paying so much for a text, but this one is actually worth it.
-You will use it for the rest of your life and reading the actual sources will teach you to find the beauty of critical theory in literature.
+The editors include a 1-2 page introduction to each thinker that contextualizes their ideas and highlights important concepts.
+Two of my professors assigned this text when I was an undergrad: the first was for a literary criticism course, and the second was for contemporary critical theory.
+Reading the primary sources, the actual words of each thinker is probably why I fell in love with theory the way I did.
+It includes poets, philosophers, psychoanalysts, novelists, playwrights, linguists, existentialists, and everyone.
+You can buy the text outright for a ridiculous price on Amazon; keep in mind it’s almost $100 more from the publisher.
+English majors are not used to paying so much for a text, but this one is worth it.
+You will use it for the rest of your life, and reading the sources will teach you to find the beauty of critical theory in literature.
 One last note, the third edition came out while I was an undergrad and includes some thinkers I wasn’t introduced to until grad school.
-It would have been nice to have a head start on their ideas, so definitely opt for the third edition if you’re in the market.
+It would have been nice to have a head start on their ideas, so opt for the third edition if you’re in the market.

 Author: Lois Tyson

-What I really appreciate about this book is that it takes a single novel, The Great Gatsby by F. Scott Fitzgerald, and applies a different literary theory to it in every chapter.
-This approach makes it easier to tease out the nuances between theories while also appreciating the ways they overlap.
-The author includes chapters on psychoanalytic criticism, feminist criticism, new criticism, reader response criticism, structuralist criticism, deconstructive criticism, new historical and cultural criticism, lesbian, gay, and queer criticism, African-American criticism, and postcolonial criticism.
+What I appreciate about this book is that it takes a single novel, The Great Gatsby by F. Scott Fitzgerald, and applies a different literary theory to it in every chapter.
+This approach makes it easier to tease out the nuances between theories while appreciating how they overlap.
+The author includes chapters on psychoanalytic criticism, feminist criticism, new criticism, reader-response criticism, structuralist criticism, deconstructive criticism, new historical and cultural criticism, lesbian, gay, and queer criticism, African-American criticism, and postcolonial criticism.

 It does include a bibliography for primary and secondary resources, discussion questions, and a note to instructors at the beginning.
 You can preview of PDF of the 2nd edition of the text online HERE.